 Before becoming a professor of psychology and religion (1993), I had explored many forms of spirituality expressed in my religious tradition-of-origin (Catholicism).
 When I finished my formal studies I began looking into Eastern traditions.

 In 2004, I was exposed to the psychological-spiritual wisdom tradition called Enneagram.

 “The Enneagram of Personality Types” is a modern synthesis of a number of ancient wisdom traditions.
-This tool emerged in the United States in the 1970s with the help of American scholars Don Riso and Russ Hudson among others.
+This tool came to the United States in the 1970s by way of Oscar Ichazo (1931-2020) a Bolivian-born priest and Claudio Naranjo (1932-2019) a Chilean-born psychiatrist.
+Naranjo trained American scholars like psychologists Beatrice Chestnut, Don Riso and Russ Hudson among others.
 Many psychologists and spiritual teachers and even human resources departments have used Enneagram coaching to stoke authenticity, expose core motivations and strengths, and ultimately resolve interpersonal conflicts.

-Learning about Enneagram from books and workshops has not been enough for me, I’ve gained so much more by working with well-respected teachers like Russ Hudson, Tom Condon and Richard Rohr.
-Through years of study and working with groups, and individuals, I’ve come to prefer this powerful system for creative clarity.
+Learning about Enneagram from books and workshops has not been enough for me, I’ve gained so much more by working with well-respected teachers like Russ Hudson, Tom Condon, and Richard Rohr but my very favorite teacher is Dr. Beatrice Chestnut.
+Through years of study, teaching, and working with clients, I’ve come to prefer this powerful system for creative clarity.